Frequently Asked Questions

-You should not go to work or school and should avoid public places for 14 days.
-Monitor your own health for fever, cough, shortness of breath, loss of taste or smell or any other symptoms new to you during the 14 days after the last day you were in close contact with the sick person with COVID-19.
+You should not go to work or school and should avoid public places for 8 days.
+Staff and students will return from quarantine on day 8, if no symptoms and a negative test on day 5, 6, or 7.
+Monitor your own health for fever, cough, shortness of breath, loss of taste or smell or any other symptoms new to you during the 10 days after the last day you were in close contact with the sick person with COVID-19.
 If symptoms develop, contact your healthcare provider.

 What should I do if I am a close contact to someone with COVID-19 and get sick?

 If you get sick with fever, cough, shortness of breath, loss of taste or smell or any of the other symptoms that may be associated with COVID-19 (even if your symptoms are very mild), you should stay at home and away from other people for at least 10 days after your symptoms started.
 In addition, you should wait until you have had no fever for at least 24 hours without the use of fever-reducing medicine and other symptoms have improved (for example, when your cough has improved).

 If you have any of the following conditions that may increase your risk for a serious infection — age 60 years or over, are pregnant, or have medical conditions — contact your healthcare provider’s office and tell them you were exposed to someone with COVID-19.
 They may want to monitor your health more closely or test you for COVID-19.

 If you do not have a high-risk condition but want medical advice, you can call your health care provider and tell them you were exposed to someone with COVID-19.
 Your health care provider can help you decide if you need to be evaluated in person.
 There are currently no medications to treat COVID-19.
 If you have a medical emergency and need to call 911, notify the dispatch personnel you might have been exposed to COVID-19.